AlaskaAirlines/auro-themeswitcher/demo/demo.md

 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./description.md) -->
 <!-- The below content is automatically added from ./description.md -->
-`<auro-themeswitcher>` is a [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for the purpose of ...
+`<auro-themeswitcher>` is a [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for the purpose of allowing users a way to dynamically change themes by changing which design tokens are loaded into the DOM.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nullam convallis in tellus nec pellentesque.
-Integer bibendum ligula sit amet vehicula gravida.
-Maecenas accumsan, ligula vitae molestie iaculis, tellus mi laoreet ex [install instructions](https://auro.alaskaair.com/components/auro/button/install), ac malesuada velit dolor vel mi.
-Cras et rutrum urna.
-Sed mattis mi eu tortor ullamcorper, egestas bibendum mauris cursus.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Phasellus viverra eros eget neque commodo vulputate.
-In tempus eu velit at dictum.

-Nulla at augue facilisis `odio lobortis` molestie vitae a nulla.
 <!-- AURO-GENERATED-CONTENT:END -->

 ## auro-themeswitcher use cases